SimpleITK/SimpleITK/Readme.md

 1. [API Documentation](https://itk.org/SimpleITKDoxygen/html/) - This contains class and function documentation.
 The descriptions for functions and classes are primarily borrowed from the original ITK classes.
 2. [SimpleITK Documentation](http://simpleitk.readthedocs.io/en/next/) - This contains higher-level guides, installing toolkit's binary distributions, building the toolkit as well as examples specific to SimpleITK.
 This documentation will be valid for each language that SimpleITK supports.
 The examples will also include code in each language.
     * [SimpleITK Wiki](https://itk.org/Wiki/SimpleITK) - This is the old SimpleITK documentation page which was replaced by ReadTheDocs.
 The information may be outdated.
-3. Notebooks Repositories - This documentation is similar to the SimpleITK documentation except it contains examples on how to utilize **multiple** classes in SimpleITK to facilitate solving a broader image processing problem
+3. Notebooks Repositories - This documentation is similar to the SimpleITK documentation except it contains examples on how to utilize **multiple** classes in SimpleITK to facilitate solving a broader image processing problem.
     * [Python/Jupyter Notebook](http://insightsoftwareconsortium.github.io/SimpleITK-Notebooks/)

 Support